Managing Cultural Risk on Mining Projects

 July 21 @ 12:00 pm - 1:00 pm

-Join us for a lunchtime webinar.
+Join us for a free, lunchtime webinar.

 How do you successfully identify and manage the risks inherent with mining projects while complying with environmental and cultural resources laws?
 A sound strategy is the starting point.
 This requires effectively navigating federal processes such as the National Environmental Policy Act and National Historic Preservation Act, while facilitating productive and proactive dialog with Native American Tribes who are sovereign nations, and among stakeholders such as landowners and environmental activists.
-This webinar will include case studies selected from recent mining projects throughout the Midwest.

 Jenny Bring is Cultural Resources Manager at 106 Group.
 Clients praise Jenny’s sharp focus and ability to effectively coordinate the NHPA and NEPA processes as project manager for a wide range of projects, including mining, interstate pipelines, wind and solar energy farms, and rail and transit.
 She has also facilitated consultation with agencies, Native American tribes, and community groups to bring resolution to potential project issues.
 Jenny has presented at numerous conferences and webinars, most recently for the National Association of Environmental Professionals.